Finding Limits of Differences When x → ±∞Find the limits in Exerc... | Channels for Pearson+

 Limits at Infinity

-Limits at infinity involve finding the value that a function approaches as the input grows indefinitely large or small.
-This concept is crucial for understanding the behavior of functions as x approaches positive or negative infinity, often simplifying complex expressions to determine their end behavior.
+Limits at infinity involve finding the behavior of a function as the variable approaches positive or negative infinity.
+This concept helps determine the end behavior of functions, which is crucial for understanding asymptotic behavior and horizontal asymptotes.
+In this context, it helps analyze how the expression behaves as x becomes very large.

 Recommended video: